-The term 'Foreign Account Tax Compliance Act (FACTA)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Foreign Account Tax Compliance Act (FACTA)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Foreign Account Tax Compliance Act (FACTA) proves to be an American-issued and -rigorously enforced law.
 It requires all United States’ citizens living either stateside or overseas to make annual report filings of any foreign bank account holdings they possess.
 This FACTA law came into effect back in 2010 along with the HIRE Act.
 The goal ostensibly was to encourage and foster greater transparency in the worldwide financial services universe.
 The ulterior motive lay in knowing any and all U.S. individuals’ accounts which they might use to hide income or assets overseas.
 The ultimate goal is to maximize every last dollar in taxes form overseas-living Americans.

 It was former U.S. President Barack Obama who signed the new HIRE Act into law in 2010.
 With this Hiring Incentives to Restore Employment Act, he was seeking to cut down the stubbornly high rate of unemployment that refused to disappear after the global financial crisis and meltdown of 2008-2009.
 Among the incentives they dangled in front of employers with the act was the ability to increase their business tax credits on every new staff member which a firm hired and retained for minimally a calendar year.
 There were still other incentive included in the bill.
 Companies benefited from a special payroll tax holiday advantage as well as a higher expense deduction limit on any new factory or production equipment which they purchased back in 2010.